August 13, 2021

 Up until this evening, I have been disappointed with the audio quality of the indoor arena, having been completely spoiled by the six perfect outdoor shows of the past two weeks.
 Being low and in the center of the action in the Drum Corps World block of seats was much better.
 This much sound in such a large, cavernous space with the hard surfaces of the roof above, continues to bounce around for a few seconds before it dissipates.
 Outdoors, the sound is not held captive and escapes into thin air so that each subtle note or strike is heard clearly without the mush-effect of the echoing.
-However, the volume and intensity are not diminished, and It is completely enjoyable, especially down front at the 50.
-I will certainly keep this in mind next year when publisher Steve offers up the opportunity to purchase seats within his gaggle of drum corps writers and friends.
+However, the volume and intensity are not diminished, and it is completely enjoyable, especially down in front at the 47-yard line left.

-The drum corps that seemed to be having the most fun is the Bluecoats from Canton, OH.
-Their program Lucy, as in the Beatles’ Lucy in the Sky with Diamonds is permanently lodged in my hippocampus and I cannot stop singing it to myself along with all those other familiar Beatles’ songs from my past that they mashed up with the most interesting musical arrangements.
+The drum corps that always seems to be having the most fun is the Bluecoats from Canton, OH.
+Their program Lucy, as in the Beatles’ Lucy in the Sky with Diamonds, is permanently lodged in my hippocampus and I cannot stop singing it to myself along with all those other familiar Beatles songs from my past that they mashed up with the most interesting musical arrangements.
 Fist-bumps, high-fives, peace signs, and hugs of the corps members amid the colorful paisley props were all part of this very natural presentation of the free love and psychedelia of the 60’s.
-General effect is a strong suit for this very energetic and confident group of young performers, who really seem to enjoy embellishing the highly creative work of the adults in the room.
+General effect is a strong suit for this very energetic and confident group of young performers.
+The kids really seem to enjoy embellishing the highly creative musical arrangements and choreography created by the adults in the room.
 What a gas for this century-straddler to witness the 21st century version of the music of my youth.
 Thank you to the Bluecoats for part two, building on the 2019 program!

-Of course, it is impossible for me to verbalize or write here all the things that sparked joy and excitement during the day-long event.
+Of course, it is impossible for me to verbalize or write here all the things that sparked joy and excitement during the two days of DCI events so far.
 Even without the presence of Carolina Crown, Blue Devils and Santa Clara Vanguard, who chose not to tour this year, I have been completely satiated by those present.
 There is such a thing as overstimulation, and we reached the brink of that last night.
 I know that after tonight’s final acts, I will have completely scratched my drum corps itch and will once again drive home to Vermont with that wholesome feeling of contentment.
 This of course will be tinged with a sense of loss as it will be almost 10 months before I will have that itch scratched again.
 Once again, we will be left with only YouTube to tide us over.

 Today is the final day of celebration of DCI 2021.
 It is a rather melancholy feeling, knowing that it will all end tonight.
 I plan to hit the road tonight and drive till I get too tired and then pull over and roll out the pad in the wagon.
 I have lots of stories to relate to my Vermont friends, but they don’t quite understand my obsession for drum corps.
 Oh, how I wish that the DCI content was more available to me and the other people in my life that I try to explain the activity to.
 There is nowhere to send them to check it out other than the pirated content on the web.
 In my humble opinion, I think that DCI and the Corps are too tight with their content.
 How do they expect the activity to grow and perhaps become more mainstream if they are not able to share the experience more broadly?
 I know that it is not for everybody, but there are a whole lot of people out there that would enjoy it if they were exposed to it.
 I am about to give up trying to explain it to my friends without somewhere to point them to.
 What does DCI do to promote this to young musicians?
-As a requested substitute teacher at my local high school music department, I have had the pleasure of showing some clips and talking about drum corps.
+As a requested substitute teacher at my local high school Harwood Union, music department, I have had the pleasure of showing some clips and talking about drum corps.
 Otherwise, they have no previous knowledge of it.
 The director of music has lamented that kids are dropping out of music at a fast pace.
 It is harder and harder to get kids interested due to so many other competing interests in the digital world.
 Covid-19 has clearly had a devastating effect and we all need to step up and promote youth music education in our schools and communities and to help break down any barriers to getting kids interested.
-DCI plays a larger role here by getting content and messaging into the hands of the music instructors.
+DCI can play a larger role here by getting content and messaging into the hands of the music instructors.
 We can all do more.